 - 'Grooming', i.e. meeting a child under 16 with intent to commit a relevant offence (see s15 Sexual Offences Act 2003);

-- Other 'grooming' behaviour giving rise to concerns of a broader child protection nature e.g. inappropriate text / e-mail messages or images, gifts, socialising etc.;
+- Other 'grooming' behavior giving rise to concerns of a broader child protection nature e.g. inappropriate text / e-mail messages or images, gifts, socializing etc.;

 - Possession of indecent images / pseudo-photographs of children.